UMAprotocol/protocol/packages/sdk/src/oracle/README.md

 Based on user and active request, dispute a price currently proposed for request.
 `disputePrice(): string`

+### settle

+Based on user and active request, settle a price available for the request.
+Can do this if flags.CanSettle is true.
+`settle(): string`

 ### switchOrAddChain

 If the user is on the wrong chain to interact with request, call this to get them on the right chain, or add the chain and switch.